 By Charles E. Cobb

 My friend and former co-worker in the movement Julian Bond, who is greatly missed, used to say that the primary misconception in the public’s perception of the Southern Civil Rights Movement can be boiled down to three short sentences.
-“Rosa sat down.
-Martin stood up.
-And then the white folks saw the light and saved the day.”

 In the minds of many, the movement is thought of as mass protest in public spaces led by charismatic leaders.
 That is only partly true, however.
-The organizing tradition—a very old tradition, with roots in slave rebellions—better describes the movement.
+The organizing tradition — a very old tradition, with roots in slave rebellions — better describes the movement.
 And, I want to push this forward as what is most relevant for continuing struggle in the 21st century as well as properly understanding movement history.
-And that does not mean that mass protest—those of yesteryear and those now, contradicts this tradition.
+And that does not mean that mass protest — those of yesteryear and those now, contradicts this tradition.

 My approach to discussing the movement this morning is from the bottom up, or put another way, from the inside out since I was very much involved with the movement as a field secretary for the Student Nonviolent Coordinating Committee, or SNCC.
 We were an organization of grassroots organizers.